Carolina-de-Abreu-Fernandes/Carolina-de-Abreu-Fernandes/README.md

 My name is Carolina de Abreu, from Brazil 🇧🇷

-I am currently pursuing a bachelor's degree in electronic engineering⚡, together with a mechatronics technician 🤖, at Senai SP, in SCS
+I am currently pursuing a graduation's degree in electronic engineering⚡, together with a mechatronics technician 🤖, at Senai SP, in SCS

 As well, in my free time, between college and technician, I take some courses and develop web applications, in the front end areas with a little back end too.